aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/whyhackme.md

 ![whyhackme5](/images/whyhackme5.png)

-* Gobuster results uncovered a ``registration.php`` page, allowing the creation of a new account.
+* Gobuster results uncovered a ``register.php`` page, allowing the creation of a new account.

 ![whyhackme6](/images/whyhackme6.png)